tscnlab/LightLogR/README.md

 </div>

 For more complex data, there is the useful `gg_overview()` function to get an immediate grasp of your data.
-See it here in action for a dataset with multiple participants.
+It was automatically called during import (set `auto.plot = FALSE` to suppress this), but really shines for datasets with multiple participants.
 It also indicates where data is missing, based on the measurement epochs found in the data.

     LLdata %>% gg_overview()